- About

 Clinically, Dr. Kameg is co-founder and co-owner of a private practice, Peace of Mind Psychiatry, where she treats patients across the lifespan.
 She is the founding program director of a PMHNP residency program at the Veterans Administration Pittsburgh Healthcare System, where she sees patients on an inpatient basis and in the addiction psychiatry program.

-Dr. Kameg is actively involved in a variety of professional organizations, including the International Society of Psychiatric-Mental Health Nurses (ISPN) and the American Association of Nurse Practitioners.
-She is the editorial coordinator for the Journal of Addictions Nursing and Editor-in-Chief for the ISPN Connections Newsletter.
+Dr. Kameg has presented and published extensively on a variety of clinical topics.
+She is passionate about providing practicing clinicians with evidence-based information to inform their practice.
+Dr. Kameg is actively involved in a variety of professional organizations, including the International Society of Psychiatric-Mental Health Nurses (ISPN), the International Society of Addictions Nurses (IntNSA), and the American Association of Nurse Practitioners.
+She is the Associate Editor for the Journal of Addictions Nursing and Editor-in-Chief for the ISPN Connections Newsletter.
 She has been recognized for her work through the National Organization of Nurse Practitioner Faculties and The Association for Multidisciplinary Education and Research in Substance Use and Addiction, among other organizations.
+She is a Fellow of the International Academy of Addictions Nursing.